lekoala/kaly/docs/app.md

 > The default namespace for the built-in router is `App` and it makes sense to have a module matching this.

-> Modules are not loaded in any particular order.
+> Modules are not loaded in any particular order by default.

 ## The DI container